 The Mining Permit issued by the New Zealand Petroleum and Minerals ("NZPAM") department, originally required that mining operations commence on or before December 6, 2017 at a mining rate of not less than 800,000 tonnes of phosphorite per annum.
 Chatham (NZ) has sought and already been granted changes to the terms of the Mining Permit to reflect that mining operations cannot commence before 2020.
+On November 7, 2019 the Company was granted a change of conditions in the permit to defer the minimum work programme commitments for a further 24 months.

 Further changes to the conditions of the mining permit have subsequently been applied for to reflect ongoing delays in the environmental permitting process that Chatham (NZ) must undertake.
 Chatham (NZ) believes that the specified mining rate can be achieved with the currently contemplated mining processes, but many of the steps needed to reach commencement of mining are beyond the control of Chatham (NZ) and as such there can be no guarantee that Chatham (NZ) will be able to meet this target production within the required deadline or at all.
 There can be no guarantee that Chatham (NZ) will receive Marine Consent and such other permits as may be required for mining operations, nor that it will enter into a mining contract should Marine Consent be granted or that a suitable mining vessel will be available in the timescale required to allow Chatham (NZ) to satisfy the Mining Permit requirements.